A Planner-Trader Decomposition for Multi-Market Hydro Scheduling: Numerical Solution of the Reduced Bidding Model

-To alleviate the aforementioned shortcomings of Approximation~\ref{apx:day_ahead_water_level}, we present a rolling horizon framework that repeatedly solves problem~\eqref{opt:collective_bidding_model_dailywater_sep_apx} and at each time only implements the decisions of the first day.
-Moreover, instead of relying on target water values $\bm{w}_d$ when implementing the decisions of the first day, we will utilize water values that can be extracted from the shadow prices of problem~\eqref{opt:collective_bidding_model_dailywater_sep_apx}.
 In the following, we first describe how to efficiently solve and extract water values from problem~\eqref{opt:collective_bidding_model_dailywater_sep_apx}.
-Afterwards, we discuss how these water values can be used to implement the first-day decisions using a variant of the trader's problem that replaces the water target levels with a valuation of the end-of-day water levels at the current water values.
+Afterwards, we discuss how these water values can be used to compute the first-day decisions by solving a variant of the trader's problem that accounts both for the water target levels and for valuations of the end-of-day water levels.

-In order to compute water values, we consider an equivalent reformulation of the reduced collective planner's problem~\eqref{opt:reduced_collective_planning} that contains the superfluous decision variables $\bm{w}_d^-$, $d \in \mathcal{D}$, to denote the water levels at the \emph{beginning} of day $d \in \mathcal{D}$:
+In order to compute water values, we consider an equivalent reformulation of the reduced planner's problem~\eqref{opt:reduced_collective_planning} that contains the superfluous decision variables $\bm{w}_d^-$, $d \in \mathcal{D}$, to denote the water levels at the \emph{beginning} of day $d \in \mathcal{D}$:

 The shadow prices of the newly introduced constraints $\bm{w}_d^- = \bm{w}_{d-1}$ can be interpreted as water values at the end of day $d - 1$, and they will be used later on in our variant of the trader's problem.